Somethingroyal: Broodmare career

 Somethingroyal produced 18 named foals, 15 of which started and 11 of which won.
 She was pensioned from broodmare duty in 1978 and died in 1983 at the age of 31.
+Due to her calm disposition, as a pensioner was used as a babysitter for new mares coming off the track.

 As both Secretariat and Sir Gaylord were successful sires, inbreeding to Somethingroyal became fairly common in later generations.
 Weekend Surprise, the 1992 Kentucky Broodmare of the Year and dam of leading sire A.P.
 Indy, is an example of such inbreeding.
 Somethingroyal is one of the key influences tracked by the Rasmussen Factor, a Thoroughbred breeding theory that measures inbreeding to superior producers.